guzba/ready/README.md

 [API reference](https://nimdocs.com/guzba/ready)

-Ready is a Redis client that is built to work well in a multi-threaded program such as an HTTP server built using [Mummy](https://github.com/guzba/mummy).
+Ready is a Redis client that is built to work well in multi-threaded programs.
+An great use-case for Ready is in a multi-threaded HTTP server like [Mummy](https://github.com/guzba/mummy).

 Check out the [examples/](https://github.com/guzba/ready/tree/master/examples) folder for more sample code using Ready.